 - Performs work that is outside the hirer’s core business, and

 - Engages in an independently established trade, occupation, or business.

 While this Dynamex test is the current California employment law, codifying this employee-contractor test through the legislature expands employee protections to all aspects of the state labor code.

 Who Does AB5 Apply To?

-AB5 applies to any gig worker or independent contractor that performs work that is the core of his or her employer’s business.
-For example, almost all grocery delivery contract workers are not likely to pass the Dynamex test, since delivering groceries is the main purpose of their grocery delivery employer’s business.
-Companies like Shipt, Postmates, Amazon Mechanical Turk, Deliv, Puls, Opoli, Uber, Lyft, Wingz, Rev, and Market Force Information are all currently employing independent contractors in violation of Dynamex and AB5.
+AB5 applies to any gig worker or independent contractor that performs work that is the core of their employer’s business.
+For example, almost all grocery delivery contract workers are not likely to pass the Dynamex test since delivering groceries is the main purpose of their grocery delivery employer’s business.
+Companies like Shipt, Postmates, Amazon Mechanical Turk, Deliv, Puls, Opoli, Uber, Lyft, Wingz, Rev, and Market Force Information currently employ independent contractors in violation of Dynamex and AB5.

 AB5 provides an exemption for categories of workers who are typically considered to own their own businesses: doctors, real estate agents, lawyers, dentists, insurance agents, accountants, engineers, hairstylists and barbers who rent booths, architects, and other similar positions.